Edwards, Howard lead No. 9 Kentucky past Wofford 98-37

 BIG PICTURE

 Wofford had plenty of looks early on but little fell for the Terriers as they were out of contention after one quarter.
-They actually shot 63% in the third period (5 of 8) to break 20 points, but generally were outmatched by Kentucky’s size, quickness and better shooting.
-They finished 3 of 15 from long range.
+They actually shot 63% in the third period (5 of 8) to break 20 points and 48% after the break, but generally were outmatched by Kentucky’s size, quickness and better shooting.
+They finished 3 of 15 from long range and their turnover total was the most since committing 35 against Mercer in February 2016.

 Kentucky’s biggest focus after letting DePaul off the hook on Wednesday was finishing, which the Wildcats did in grand style.
 It took a little while to get going and there was no stopping them once that happened.
+Eleven players scored including Tennessee transfer Jazmine Massengill (three points), a junior guard who became eligible this week after the blanket NCAA waiver passed, and they made 18 steals.

+“Having a post presence really helped us,” Patterson said.
+“Shots weren’t falling, so we wanted to throw it inside and see how the defense played.
+We just take the defense gives us.”

 UP NEXT